 - Monitor the behaviour of these people as far as their behaviour takes place in the EU (e.g. you employ people in the EU)

 If this sounds like your business, you need to seek advice and take immediate steps to become compliant.
 Contact us now to find out more.

 My business is based in the USA – do I need to be compliant?

 As mentioned above, just because your business is based outside the EU doesn’t mean you are safe from GDPR constraints.

 If you employ staff in the EU but your base is in the USA, you still need to be compliant in how you collect your remote workers’ data, such as addresses, emails and credit card details.

 What to do next

-You can take steps to minimise the risks associated with GDPR by working with a Global Professional Employer Organisation Service (PEO) in the EU, like us.
+You can take steps to minimise the risks associated with GDPR by working with a Global Professional Employer Organisation (PEO), like us, in the EU.

 We can help you to adhere to GDPR and other local employment regulations across the world, allowing you to expand your operations and maximise your service offering.

 So, if you have EU citizens on your payroll get in touch with us today to see how we can help your business thrive while remaining within EU legislation.